JacquesOlivierLachaud/IPCV-practicals/README.md

 ## Get the code

-To get the code, the easiest way is to `clone` the github repository.
+To get the code, the easiest way is to `clone` the github repository somewhere in your HOME directory.
 E.g. with the command-line git client:

 ```
 git clone https://github.com/JacquesOlivierLachaud/IPCV-practicals